 This second case is mostly common in copyright matters or is also used daily.
 So your own VPNProvider does not get the fact that the server operator (hoster) logs the data, nor that he has passed the data to authorities.

 The solution for this is really just that one VPNProvider that has its own hardware and IP addresses actually registered in its own name.
 Then the authority requests come exclusively to the VPNProvider directly.
 In that case, the company's location will become more relevant again and be informed in accordance with local legislation.
 (Provider with own IP addresses is eg .: VyprVPN, with location in Switzerland)

 2. Multi-Hop VPN

-The second solution is simply over Multi-Hop VPN (VPNcascades) In this case, the real user IP address and the used external IP address are never readable together on a single server.
-Therefore, a server host can never directly disclose a user through its own logging.
+The second solution is simply over Multi-Hop VPN (VPNcascades) to connect, in this case the real user IP address and the IP address used can never be read out together on a single server.
+A server host can therefore never disclose a user directly even through its own logging.

 It is therefore quite easy to determine that one VPN Logfiles used, if one of the following criteria applies.
 (Regardless of what the provider puts it on their own website!)
 Note that most vendors simply do not write the truth!)

 - The provider offers rates that have the limitations,

 such as maximum concurrent use of 2 devices or a data volume limit.
 Actually, this includes any kind of limitation, because technically it simply can not be limited without the use of a protocol, who may do where and how much.